Making An Appointment

 You need to call the practice for your test results.
 A nurse should be available in between 10am and 4pm (Mon to Fri).
 If the nurse is not available when you ring, please leave your name and number and they will return your call.

-This practice has a reminder system for preventative activities such as Pap smears, Cholesterol checks, vaccinations etc., as part of this practice’s preventative medicine program.
-This means that you may be sent a reminder for check-up, usually by text message.
+This practice has a reminder system for preventative activities such as Pap smears, Cholesterol checks, vaccinations etc, as part of this practice’s preventative medicine program.
+Our HotDoc recall system is an automated confidential service that allows us to send scheduled health reminders to patients via SMS.
 Please let staff know if you do NOT wish to be on the reminder system.
 Requests need to be in writing.

 Facilities For Disabled Patients